Ernest Ingenito: Killings

 At about 8 p.m. on November 17, 1950, Ingenito armed himself with a Luger, a Mauser C96, and a .32 caliber rifle and drove to the Mazzoli house.
 He confronted Theresa and demanded to see their children; when Michael intervened, Ingenito shot him twice, killing him.
 As Theresa fled into the adjacent dining room, Ingenito shot her in the stomach and shoulder.

 When his mother-in-law Pearl fled across the street to her parents’ home, Ingenito followed.
 He shot her mother, Theresa Pioppi, in the doorway, then stepped over her body to shoot and kill his wife's pregnant aunt, Marion Pioppi.
 He wounded his wife's nine-year-old cousin, Jeannie, then shot and killed Pearl Mazzoli, who tried to hide in a closet.
 Ingenito also killed John Pioppi, one of Pearl's brothers, who had chased after Ingenito with a knife.

 Ingenito continued his killing spree, driving to Minotola, where Theresa's aunt and uncle, Frank and Hilda Mazzoli, lived.
-He shot both of them in front of their two younger children.
-Although critically wounded, both survived.
+He shot both of them in front of their two younger children, Barbara and Frank Jr. Although critically wounded, both survived.
 Ingenito was arrested by the New Jersey State Police.
 Although he confessed to the killings during questioning, he later refused to sign a statement admitting his guilt.

 Sentencing

 Ingenito was initially sentenced to life imprisonment for the murder of Pearl Mazzoli.
-His lawyer, Frank Sahl, was able to persuade the jury that they did not want the responsibility of sending him to the electric chair.
+His lawyer, Frank Sahl, was able to persuade the jury to recommend mercy, telling them that they did not want the responsibility of sending him to the electric chair.
 While all four counts of assault were dismissed, five years passed before he was brought to court on the four additional murder charges.
 Although his attorneys initially planned to plead that he was not guilty by reason of insanity, they later changed that plea to one of "no contest" on all four counts.
 The judge allowed him to serve all five sentences concurrently.

+At the time, the life sentence for Ingenito drew public outrage.
+Governor Alfred E. Driscoll expressed surprise over the outcome, but begrudgingly accepted it."As a private citizen I am shocked, as I suppose many others are, by the verdict.
+But as Governor, I see nothing that calls for my official intervention.
+I assume that the trial was conducted fairly by a competent judge and a competent jury.
+Under constitutional law, I don't believe there is anything can do."